cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 flake8-rst-docstrings
 ---------------------

-The flake8-rst-docstrings_ plugin
-validates docstring markup as reStructuredText_ (reST).
+flake8-rst-docstrings_ validates docstring markup as reStructuredText_.
-Docstrings must be valid reST---which includes most plain text---because they are used to generate API documentation.
+Docstrings must be valid reStructuredText because they are used by Sphinx to generate the API reference.

 `Error codes`__ are prefixed by ``RST`` for "reStructuredText", and group issues into numerical blocks, by their severity and origin.